TomasD-git/IMU-Module/README.md

-# IMU-Module
+# IMU-ModuleS
-A very simple IMU module
+Simple IMU module, uses LSM6DSOXTR as IMU and XC6228D332VR-G as LDO
 I made this because most IMU have some sort of fallback, either bad imu, no ldo on board etc..

 <details>